Poltergeist (1982 film): Accolades

-The film has continued to receive recognition 40 years after its release.
+The film continues to receive recognition 40 years after its release.
 Poltergeist was selected by The New York Times as one of The Best 1000 Movies Ever Made.
 It also received recognition from the American Film Institute, with a number 84 ranking on AFI's 100 Years...100 Thrills list; "They're here" was named the 69th-greatest movie quote on AFI's 100 Years...100 Movie Quotes.

-The film received three Oscar nominations: Best Original Score, Best Sound Effects Editing, and Best Visual Effects, losing them all to Spielberg's E.T. the Extra-Terrestrial.
+The film received three Oscar nominations: Best Original Score, Best Sound Effects Editing, and Best Visual Effects, losing all three to Spielberg's E.T. the Extra-Terrestrial.